officialdavidtaylor/queued_up/README.md

 This service is designed to be a lightweight queue/line manager.

-Upon navigating to the page the user can create, or join a queue.
+Upon navigating to the homepage the user can create, or join a queue.